The basics about Packet - who we are and what we offer.

 Does your facilities offer a speed-test?

-Each core and edge site has a speediest, please review here.
+Each core and custom site has a speediest, please review here.

 While Packet is a leading force in the cloud market, we are not a real estate development firm.
 As such, we lease large amounts of space and power from colocation providers (read about our selection process and grab our RFP template).